groue/GRDBObjc/README.md

 We'll list all FMDB methods below.
 Each of them will be either:

 - Available with full compatibility
-- Available with compatiblity warning
+- Available with compatiblity warning ([pull requests](https://github.com/groue/GRDBObjc/pulls) are welcome)
-- Not available yet (pull requests are welcome)
+- Not available yet  ([pull requests](https://github.com/groue/GRDBObjc/pulls) are welcome)
 - Not available and replaced with another method
-- Not available and requiring GRDB modifications ([come so that we can have a conversation](https://github.com/groue/GRDBObjc/issues))
+- Not available and requiring GRDB modifications ([discussion](https://github.com/groue/GRDBObjc/issues) is welcome)
 - Not available without any hope for eventual support

 Jump to the class you're interested into: